chenyucheng0221/LearningNote/360-Survey/Object Detection/paper.md

 ![image](https://github.com/chenyucheng0221/LearningNote/blob/main/360-Survey/Images/360_images.png)

-(2) Some papers illustrate that the input images of their network are fisheye images, however, fisheye cameras may have different FoV, can we regard the fisheye images as ODIs? like this paper [link](https://arxiv.org/pdf/2003.03759.pdf) , I am not sure if it belongs to object detection in ODIs.
+(2) Some papers illustrate that the input images of their network are fisheye images, however, fisheye cameras may have different FoV, can we regard the fisheye images as ODIs? like papers [paper1](https://arxiv.org/pdf/2003.03759.pdf) and [paper2](https://ieeexplore.ieee.org/ielx7/6287639/8948470/09066935.pdf) , I am not sure if they belong to object detection in ODIs.